 North Alabama looks to extend streak vs N. Fla.

-BOTTOM LINE: North Alabama looks for its sixth straight conference win against North Florida.
+BOTTOM LINE: North Alabama looks for its seventh straight conference win against North Florida.
 North Alabama's last Atlantic Sun loss came against the Stetson Hatters 86-77 on Jan.
-8. North Florida is coming off a 68-65 win over Kennesaw State in its most recent game.
+8. North Florida lost 82-78 loss at home against North Alabama in its most recent game.

-STEPPING UP: North Florida's Jose Placer has averaged 13.4 points while Dorian James has put up 8.7 points and 5.8 rebounds.
-For the Lions, Mervin James has averaged 14.6 points and 7.7 rebounds while Emanuel Littles has put up nine points and 10.1 rebounds.
+TEAM LEADERS: North Florida's Jose Placer has averaged 14.5 points while Emmanuel Adedoyin has put up 9.6 points.
+For the Lions, Mervin James has averaged 15 points and 7.5 rebounds while Emanuel Littles has put up 9.1 points and 10.1 rebounds.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25